ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

    coords))
 ```

-What we need now is a function to draw that on the window:
+What I need now is a function to draw that on the window:

 ```rkt
 ; draw definitions